bujojos11/obfuskey-front/content/2why/_index.md

 ## Why making ObfusKey?

 As soon as I started to use cryptocurrencies and therefore wallets, I got worried about seedphrase storage.
 At first I just wrote them down on a piece of paper and hid the paper away.
-I was using verious wallets like Metamask, Daedellus, Polkawallet, Electrum wallet, and not only the amount of papers I had to store started to become not only a logistical problem (where to put them, all in one place ? separated ? but then still need to know where they are and keep an eye on them etc..) but also a basic security problem that if anyone would find said papers, they would get access to my funds.
+I was using verious wallets like Metamask, Daedellus, Polkawallet, Electrum wallet, and right away the amount of papers I had to store started to become not only a logistical problem (where to put them, all in one place ? separated ? but then still need to know where they are and keep an eye on them etc..) but also a basic security problem that if anyone would find said papers, they would get access to my funds.

 It felt paradoxical that the only way to safely store it is on a piece of paper which can be:
 - found by anybody else than you, meaning loss of control over your wallet
 - damaged/destroyed by environmental events (would it be fire, water, earthquake ...?)
-You can of course try to mitigate the second point by using a different media than paper, some might even use metal, but it doesn't help with the first point: if anyone else than you finds your media, they get your keys, your cryptos.
+You can of course try to mitigate the second point by using a different media than paper, some might even use metal, but it doesn't help with the first point:
+*if anyone else than you finds your media, they get your keys, your cryptos.*

 While this is a major issue with lightweight wallets, of course, in the case of an HD-wallet you could/should protect it with a passphrase BUT this doesn't solve the storage of the seedphrase.
 You shouldn't keep it public just because you used a passphrase since this passphrase can be brute-force and will be a single point of failure.